Programming Models @ BSC

 A task is the minimum execution entity that can be managed independently by the runtime scheduler (although a single task may be executed at different phases according to its task scheduling points).
 Tasks in OmpSs-2 can be created by any task generating code.
 Dependences let the user annotate the data flow of the program, this way at runtime this information can be used to determine if the parallel execution of two tasks may cause data races.
 In other words, dependence is the relationship existing between predecessor tasks (must execute before) and one of its successor tasks (must execute after).

-- The Nanos6 runtime library provides the services to manage all the parallelism in the user-application, including task creation, synchronization and data movement, and provide support for resource heterogeneity.
+• The Nanos6 runtime library provides the services to manage all the parallelism in user applications, including task creation, synchronization, and data movement, and provides support for resource heterogeneity.
+Although it is still maintained, all development has stopped, and we recommend using nOS-V and NODES.

-- The LLVM/Clang compiler is a LLVM-based compiler that provides the necessary support for transforming the high-level directives into a parallelized version of the application.
+• The LLVM/Clang compiler is an LLVM-based compiler that provides the necessary support for transforming high-level directives into a parallelized version of the application.

-Both Nanos6 and LLVM/Clang, along with other OmpSs-2 related software, can be found in our OmpSs-2 Releases GitHub.
+These runtimes libraries, compilers, and other OmpSs-2 related software can be found in our OmpSs-2 Releases GitHub.